 If you’re not familiar with search engine optimization, or SEO, you should be!
 Ecommerce SEO refers to the process of optimizing a website according to the guidelines of major search engines (like Google, Bing, and Yahoo) so that it appears more frequently, and ranks higher, in search results.

 Although that sounds difficult, SEO really isn’t all that challenging as long as you know what you’re doing.
 In fact, many webmasters and store owners have been utilizing SEO best practices for ecommerce for years without even realizing it.
 But competition online is fierce, and the number of ecommerce stores online grows every day.
 So it’s now more important than ever to get your site up to par.

 SEO involves a number of tactics to improve your search engine performance, including creating keyword-rich content, designing a user-friendly website, and optimizing site elements like page titles and URLs.
 You may already be doing some of these things naturally, but others may be things you never even thought of.

 We recommend the following best practices for ecommerce SEO so that business owners can increase their rankings and conversions, and to also help them avoid being penalized in search.
-By following this guide, you’ll learn about our best practices for ecommerce SEO, and how to implement them on your own site.
+By following this guide, you’ll learn about our best SEO practices for ecommerce sites, and how to implement them on your website.